EvenAR/HitPttEmulator/README.md

 ### Configuration

-In order for the application to detect your USB sound card the correct `vid` (vendor ID) and `pid` (product ID) in must be configured in `Settings.ini`.
+In order for the application to detect your USB sound card the `vid` (vendor ID) and `pid` (product ID) in `Settings.ini` must be set correctly.
 These values can be found by locating your sound card in Windows device manager and looking up "Device instance path":
 ![image](https://github.com/EvenAR/HidPttEmulator/assets/5177099/78f623d0-194f-4682-af6e-1550753b882f)

-Sample config for CM108 sound card:
+Sample config for the CM108 sound card:
 ```ini
 [DEVICE]
 vid=0x0d8c       ; vendor id